-Fourth, the State conducted a desk review of a sample of all of the on-site visit results, and all of the Category 4 visit results.
-This desk review was performed by a panel of participants from each of the HCBS operating agencies.
-This multi-agency team examined the assessment results in light of their knowledge of each site and other State records for the site, and they adjusted the final assessments of any sites whose results created inconsistencies.
-In addition to using this desk review to improve its setting assessment results, the group used this process to help determine which of the Category 4 sites should be submitted to CMS for heightened scrutiny, and through this process the State discovered common issues that warranted systemic remediation.
+Fourth, the State will conduct a desk audit of a sample of all of the on-site visit results.
+Once on-site visits are completed, the State will convene a panel of participants from each of the HCBS operating agencies, and that panel will review the results of random sample of the visit reports.
+This multi-agency team will examine the survey results in light of their knowledge of each site and other State records for the site, and they will rescore or require re-assessments of sites whose results create inconsistencies.